In continuation of our tenth birthday celebrations, here’s some highlights to savour from each year of the Allstars.

 2009, Oxford – Von Ryan’s express derails Salix

 Against our oldest rivals, an absolute cracker on a belting summer’s day.
 We posted a modest 144-6 which Salix must have thought they’d chase down easily.
 But they’d reckoned without Jon Ryan, the man with a thousand nicknames, who bowled the spell of his life to blow away their top order.
-A determined Salix fightback took them to within 20 of the target with 5 wickets standing, but some unbelievable death bowling broke the sixth wicket stand and skittled their tail to snatch us a famous win.
+A determined Salix fightback took them to within 20 of the target with 5 wickets standing, but unbelievable death bowling from skipper Garreth Duncan and James Hindle broke the stand and skittled their tail to snatch us a famous win.

 2010, Eymet – Le jour de gloire est arrivé